jhajduga/LoggingServiceVaccum/README.md

 ## 🎩 Introduction

-Welcome to **LogSvc**—your friendly, ultra-flexible logging service built upon the legendary [Loguru](https://github.com/emilk/loguru) library!
+Welcome to **LogSvc**—your friendly, ultra-flexible logging service built upon the [Loguru](https://github.com/emilk/loguru) library!
 Originally conceived to handle complex scientific computations, LogSvc now proudly stands on its own feet, ready to gracefully handle logging tasks in any C++ application you throw at it.

 ---